SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/observable-networks.md

 The Sumo Logic App for Observable Networks assumes Observable Networks formatted logs, which provide one JSON message per request.

-## Collect Logs for the Observable Network app
+## Collect logs for the Observable Network app

 This section provides instructions for configuring log collection for the Observable Network App, as well as relevant log and query samples.